 In February, Supersonic, the highly-acclaimed weekend festival of the experimental, the avant-garde and sheer blistering noise takes place in June with a host of names you’ll likely have never heard of.

-May features Celebrating Sanctuary, a celebration of world music and the city and UK’s refugee musical culture while, in July, Sandwell Valley Country Park offers the seventh MADE, aka The Metropolitan, Arts & Dance Event, bringing together electronic music (The Streets already confirmed) with some of Birmingham’s best visual and street artists, designers, set builders and creatives and musicians, while, celebrating its 10th anniversary, Sandwell & Birmingham Mela, the UK’s Biggest South Asian Music Festival takes place July 17/18 at Victoria Park, Smethwick.
+May features Celebrating Sanctuary, a celebration of world music and the city and UK’s refugee musical culture while, in July, Sandwell Valley Country Park offers the seventh MADE, aka The Metropolitan, Arts & Dance Event, bringing together electronic music with some of Birmingham’s best visual and street artists, designers, set builders and creatives and musicians, while, celebrating its 10th anniversary, Sandwell & Birmingham Mela, the UK’s Biggest South Asian Music Festival takes place in July at Victoria Park, Smethwick.